kumar-riteshjha/Expanding-Cards/README.md

 Hare is Demo link : https://kumar-riteshjha.github.io/Expanding-Cards/

-& It's is practice exercise
+& It is practice exercise